nicokaiser/rpi-audio-receiver/README.md

 A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, Spotify Connect and UPnP.

-## ⚠️ A note on Raspberry Pi OS Bullseye
+## ⚠️ A note on Raspberry Pi OS 10 (Legacy)

 The current version of Raspberry Pi OS (2021-10-30) is based on Debian 11 (Bullseye).
-This version does not contain the BlueALSA package (`bluealsa`) anymore. **So this project will not work with Raspberry Pi OS 2021-10-30 and newer.**
+This version does not contain the BlueALSA package (`bluealsa`) anymore.
+This repository now uses PulseAudio instead of ALSA.
+This may or may not work on slower devices like Raspberry Pi 1 and Raspberry Pi Zero.

-In the future, I may try to re-add Bluetooth Audio support through Pulse Audio, but this requires quite some work and may not work on older devices like Raspberry Pi 1 and Raspberry Pi Zero.
-You may want to try [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os/) for similar functionality.
+For these devices, you might want to try [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os/) for similar functionality or stick with the `debian-10` branch, which works with the "Raspberry Pi OS (Legacy)".

 ## Features